-Not being able to go to the gym or attend your favorite fitness class stinks, but it also presents an opportunity to improve in other areas.
+Not being able to go to the gym or attend your favorite fitness class due to COVID stinks, but it also presents an opportunity to improve in other areas.
 Here are a few of them:

 The “I’m too busy” excuse can no longer be used.
 You may still be busy, but you’re not going anywhere.
 You have the time back that long commutes and meetings may have been taking from you.
 Use it to learn a few simple healthy recipes.
 Stock your kitchen with healthy food to avoid the “Quarantine 15” and meal prep once or twice a week.
 Get good at tracking food.
 Develop these skills now so that when things do return to normal, you will have them nailed down.